How to Transition to Crib Sleep From Bed-Sharing (with zero judgement)

 Some tools that help:

-• Sleep with the crib sheet before using it.
+Sleep with the crib sheet before using it.
 Research shows that a mother’s scent can have a calming effect on infants, slowing their heart rate, reducing crying, and even supporting more settled sleep.

-• Spend time in the nursery during the day.
+Spend time in the nursery during the day.
 Play there, change diapers there, and normalize the space so they become familiar with it.

-• Do the bedtime routine in their room.
+Do the bedtime routine in their room.
 Even if they still fall asleep in your bed, the goal is to associate their space with a calm evening routine.

-• Add layered sleep associations.
+Add layered sleep associations.
 A goodnight song, a book, or a goodnight phrase can all become cues to anchor your baby when the sleep location changes.
 It’s important that some things stay the same during this big change.

-Sleep associations | Overcoming the mental load of baby sleep: a guide for tired moms
+You can overcome the mental load of baby sleep.
+Here’s a guide for tired moms.

-Move forward with the transition
+3. Move forward with the transition to crib sleep.

 When you and your baby are ready, begin the transition.

-• Place your baby in the crib after their trusted bedtime routine
+Place your baby in the crib after their trusted bedtime routine.

-• Offer consistent support with your voice or touch while they settle in the crib
+Offer consistent support with your voice or touch while they settle in the crib.

-• Gradually step back night by night as your baby grows more confident in sleeping in their crib
+Gradually step back night by night as your baby grows more confident in sleeping in their crib.

 Some families prefer to stay in the room the first few nights, offering reassurance as their baby settles in.
 Others opt for regular, consistent check-ins.